A day out from Dalat - The Elephant Waterfalls , Linh An Pagoda and an Alpine Roller Coaster

 A very short drive from the temple and closed waterfall entrance, right on the main road and just over the bridge, is Elephant Coffee (located here).
 This enterprising cliff side coffee house is clearly benefiting from the closure of the official waterfall entrance.
 It costs 50,000 VND (about £1.55 or $1.95) per person to park your bike and access the falls.
 We paid up and clambered down some slippery moss grown steps towards the roaring water.

 As soon as you start down the path you can feel the spray from the falls.
-You cannot see the water but it saturates the air.
+You cannot see the water yet but it saturates the air.
 We picked our way down the steps and came out onto the first viewing platform.
 Spectacular is a word too easily thrown around (that’s the second time we have used it in this one article for example), but we couldn’t think of another way of describing the falls.
 Up close the power of the water is unmistakable, It pounds down, smashing through rocks and carving a gash out through the vegetation before diving into a churning pool below.
 It had been raining for the past couple of evenings so the flow was in full impressive force.

 The Elephant Falls roar over the precipice in torrents of brown water. the falls are framed on each side by lush green vegetation.
 Taken from the viewpoint at Elephant Coffee

 We walked down to the next viewing stage, a precarious wedge of rock set right up near the falling water.
-There was no way not to get wet here, the water was atomised into spray by its own power and the spray drifted up and coated everything.
+There was no way not to get wet here, the water was atomised into spray by its own power and the misty drifted up and coated everything.
 We stood, getting gradually soggier and took in the power of the place.

 John stands in the mist and spray near the bottom of Elephant Falls Da Lat.
 The falls can be seen in the backgrounds with the spray covering everything.